Price range and breakdown of costs

 You are encouraged to do some reading about history and current events in Jamaica prior to leaving US.
 A packing list will be provided to all the students who are going on the trip, several weeks before departure.
 The only thing students need to make sure to do a few weeks in advance is to pay for their trip and get the Hep B vaccine.

-Brief information about what students would be doing during their stay
+What students will be doing during their stay

 Students would be working along with other health care students (med students, nursing students) under the supervision of a health care professional, such as Dr. Guy.
 They will be seeing patients in government clinics, in a rural setting.
 The main responsibilities involve taking vitals, taking patient histories and giving out prescription/non-prescription medications to the patients after consulting with the doctor on staff.
 Other possible activities include taking a tour of the hospital in Port Maria, spending time with the patients at the infirmary, organizing the pharmacy.
 Besides the medical aspect, this trip is very beneficial in the sense that it provides a great cultural experience.
 All the workers at the Galina Breeze Hotel (where you will be staying) are Jamaican.
 You definitely have the opportunity to get to know them and their culture pretty well.